 Best Months to Visit Hong Kong

-The weather in Hong Kong is usually pleasant, however there are important changes during its seasons.
-Hong Kong has a subtropical climate, meaning it has cool winters and hot, humid summers.
+The weather in this part of the world is usually pleasant, however there are important changes during its seasons.
+The island has a subtropical climate, meaning it has cool winters and hot, humid summers.

 The best months to visit Hong are probably from October until late December.
 The autumn in Hong Kong is mostly pleasant, and you can enjoy daily shopping and the nightlife comfortably.
 Winter might be a good idea if you are escaping the cold of the Northern Hemisphere.